bixbydevelopers/capsule-sample-space-resorts/README.md

 we use a distinct goal (`SpaceResort#all`) for the "find" queries in order to provide consistent annotation patterns per goal.

-Why don't we set the goal to the `FindSpaceResorts` Action?
+Why don't we set the goal to the `FindSpaceResorts` action?

-Another alternative would be to set the goal to the specific `FindSpaceResorts` Action, making it very clear how to fulfill the request.
+Another alternative would be to set the goal to the specific `FindSpaceResorts` action, making it very clear how to fulfill the request.
 This approach would simplify the match patterns for views, so we would not need to use the `from-property` key.
 However, we use the property projection approach so that our final resting context for "find" queries is the same as for property